 Batten down the hatches because conflict is blowing your way!
 How will you weather the storm?

-In times like these the phrase “Ministry is hard!” seems like the biggest understatement of your life.
-The truth is, ministry is hard!
+In times of conflict the phrase “Ministry is hard!” seems like the biggest understatement of your life.
+That’s because, truthfully, ministry is hard!
 Another truth is this: Leadership, in any form, is hard.
 Some days you search to remember why you ever decided to go into ministry.

 No one ever says, “Today I had three mothers mad at me and, boy, do I feel good!”
 Most of us shy away from conflict at all costs.
 Let’s face it, people can be mean when they don’t get their way.
 Other people have bad days on occasion and, unfortunately, you might just receive the brunt of it.
 Others are simply negative by nature and fail to see the good in anything.

 These conflicts in ministry are “storms.”
 Most of these storms are painful at the time, but they pass quickly and become lessons learned.
 By putting these steps into practice, you can stand up against the inevitable storms that’ll blow into your ministry.